saifrahmed/S3_File_Uploader/README.md

 # S3 File Uploader
-Basic `local file to Amazon-S3` uploader to use from Windows CLI.
+Basic Windows (local) file to Amazon-S3 uploader.

+Features:
+ - No need for Amazon CLI
+ - Works from your OS Windows desktop CLI (command line)
-Logs upload % progress to CLI screen.
+ - Logs upload % progress to CLI screen.
+ - It's executable (s3_percent_upload.exe)  - no need for Python install
+ - It's 32 bit - will Work on any vanilla Windows.
+ - Access keys are fed from CLI environment (not command line args)

-Written using Python/boto/PyInstaller
+ - Written using Python/boto/PyInstaller

 ##Version